How to Manage and Recover a Faulty RAID Array from NAS Actidata actiLib 1U LTO-Autoloader

 By implementing these recommended practices, you can enhance the security of your NAS Actidata actiLib 1U LTO-Autoloader device and protect it against physical theft or unauthorized access that may lead to data loss.

-Although NAS actiLib 1U LTO-Autoloader can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS actiLib 1U LTO-Autoloader can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view